-If you are a good worker (and you are ;-)) your supervisor will hopefully want to help you make the transition to maternity leave and back easy as possible.
+If you are a good worker (and you are ;-)) your supervisor will hopefully want to help you make the transition to maternity leave and back as easy as possible.

 Having a productive conversation should answer these questions:

 - How will your workload be covered while you are out?

-- What things can you do before your leave to assist your work team?
+- What things can you do before you leave to assist your work team?

-- What paperwork needs to be completed by supervisor and employee?
+- What paperwork needs to be completed by the supervisor and employee?
 When should it be submitted?

 - Do you have plans to return to work after your leave?

 STEP 6: COMPLETE THE PAPERWORK & MAKE COPIES

 In the earlier steps, you learned what documents need to be completed.
 Get access to those documents and have them completed early on.

 Also, I made sure to make copies of all the signed documents and emailed them to an email address I would have access to while away from work.

 STEP 7: BEGIN SAVING FOR BABY EXPENSES AND MATERNITY LEAVE WEEKS